 After a weekend of orientation, I was off to my first class at Nguyen Binh Khiem School (NBK), a private school of 3,000 students which has been in operation for more than 25 years.
 Classes are 24 or more students.
 Jeff, our team leader, and I were given a tour of the school by Sarah Bregman and Miss Huong of the school’s Bi-Lingual Department.
 Sarah is a graduate of Harvard University and is developing an International Leadership Program at NBK.
 I also met with Ms. Mai Huong, my primary contact at the school, to review my teaching schedule for the first week.

 I know that teaching English in Viet Nam will not solve all the world’s problems.
 It is just a tiny step.
 But, I am grateful that it is a step I am able to take.
 I feel lucky to be here, doing a little bit of work to help a country and a culture that I have admired.
-Ha Noi is a large and challenging city, especially related to traffic.
-I am a little nervous about teaching but excited, too, and curious about what it will be like.
+Ha Noi is a large and challenging city, but the people are welcoming.
+I’m a little nervous about teaching, but excited and curious too.

 “Hopefully, this experience will encourage some of the students to dream of new possibilities, both academically and otherwise.
 I will give it my best shot.“Rene Moquin